Asus Mobile PhoneAsus ZenFone 2

 You’ll need a heat lamp (or bulb) or hairdryer to soften the adhesive holding the screen to the mid-frame, and you’ll need about 16″ of some 1-2mm double-tape.
 Rolls are cheap and will last you a lifetime.

-If you’re my age (60), the magnifying visors with built-in light are definitely worth the $10-12 you’ll pay for them.
+If you’re my age (60), the magnifying visors with built-in lights are worth the $10-12 you’ll pay for them.

 Hello, I’m looking for schematics (service manual) for this Zenfone 2.
 Do you have it?